 Update Debian Before Installing SQLite

-sudofor commands that need root privileges.
+sudofor tasks that need root privileges.
 If your user is not in the sudoers file yet, follow the guide on how to add a user to sudoers on Debian or run the commands asroot.

 Install SQLite from Debian’s Default APT Sources